-- In 2020 the priority for this task will focus on implementing the policies from the 2018 TPP Update and working on studies for future incorporation into the next revision of the TPPupdating the 2040 Transportation Policy Plan for adoption in 2020.
+- In 2020 the priority for this task will focus on updating the 2040 Transportation Policy Plan for adoption in 2020.
 This Update will put the plan on schedule for a major revision and adoption in 2024 in alignment with adoption of the Regional Development Guide.
-This Update will focus on identifying Work Plan items to complete from 2021-2023, the results and recommendations which can be incorporated into the Regional Development Guide and Policy Plan update in 2023-2024. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and process TPP amendments include in TPP update as necessary. - Host public participation and comment and review processes for 2040 TPP update andamendments, revise draft plan in response to inputas needed. - Incorporate administrative modifications to the TPP as needed due to federal, state or regional policy initiatives and changes. - Make presentations and work with regional partners to communicate the TPP investment goals, direction and relationship to proposed regional investments.
+This Update will focus on identifying Work Plan items to complete from 2021-2023, the results and recommendations which can be incorporated into the Regional Development Guide and Policy Plan update in 2023-2024. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and include in TPP update as necessary. - Host public participation and comment and review processes for 2040 TPP update and revise draft plan in response to input. - Incorporate administrative modifications to the TPP as needed due to federal, state or regional policy initiatives and changes. - Make presentations and work with regional partners to communicate the TPP investment goals, direction and relationship to proposed regional investments.